rozcietrzewiacz/deform/README.md

     - `jq`
     - `helm`
     - (optional) [yaml2json](https://github.com/bronze1man/yaml2json) - Only in case you need to generate extra translation configs (see below).
 But even then, if you don't have it, its functionality will be emulated with `kubectl`.
+    - (optional) [fzf](https://github.com/junegunn/fzf) - also only used for identifying additional translation configs.

 ## Translation configurations